Nature Explorer – Nesting Birds

 We love matching books and resources together to explore different aspects of nature learning.
 I usually buy a few new books each month and visit the library to help with our studies.
 We love the puzzle above of birds and they are great to use as small world play too.
 They do a range of birds from different countries that you can find here.

 Garden Birds ID Cards – Fiddlesticks.Education – we love everything the lovely Becca paints, they’re just stunning.
-I love the fact you can alter the size too – FANF15 gives you 15% off her resources.
+I love the fact you can alter the size too.

 199 Birds – is a brilliantly sturdy board book suitable from 2 years plus.
 It has birds from all around the world, so you’ll find something for everyone to spot.
 The great thing about the 199 series that Usborne do is how they build vocabulary.
 They also help children develop key skills in categorising words that they know and support them to group and look at similarities and differences.